 If a member cannot attend the scheduled examination, the examination is rescheduled.

-With the agreement of the primary advisor and student, a member of the University oral examination committee may participate by telephone or video conferencing.
-The primary advisor, the student, and the out-of-department chairperson must be present and may not participate virtually.
-If the conferencing technology fails and the examiner can not participate, the committee may fail to reach its quorum.
+With the agreement of the principal dissertation advisor and student, a member of the University oral examination committee may participate by telephone or video conferencing.
+Theprincipal dissertation advisor, the student, and the out-of-department chair must be present and may not participate virtually.
+If the conferencing technology fails and the examiner can not fully participate, the committee may fail to reach its quorum.
 In this case, the examination must be rescheduled.

 Representation from the Ph.D. minor department on the committee is at the discretion of the major and minor departments.